Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 280 should in theory be a small bit faster than the GeForce GTX 980 in general. (explain)
+Memory BandwidthIn theory, the Radeon R9 280 should be a bit faster than the GeForce GTX 980 in general. (explain)

-Texel RateThe GeForce GTX 980 should be much (about 38%) better at anisotropic filtering than the Radeon R9 280. (explain)
+Texel RateThe GeForce GTX 980 will be much (more or less 38%) faster with regards to anisotropic filtering than the Radeon R9 280. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison